10 best graphic design project management software tools for creative teams in 2026

 In addition to project management and collaboration, Basecamp is also good for:

-• Document management: Its file-sharing capabilities can be used to store and organize documents, such as employee handbooks, manuals, or training materials.
+• Document management: Its file-sharing capabilities can be used to store and organize documents, including employee handbooks, manuals, and training materials.

 • Customer support: It can be used to manage customer support requests and tickets, allowing teams to track and resolve issues in a centralized tool.

-• HR management: The tool can be used to manage human resources tasks like recruiting, onboarding, and performance management.
+• HR management: The tool can be used to manage HR tasks such as recruiting, onboarding, and performance management.

 3. Miro – best for remote design teams looking for a good collaboration tool

-Miro is a collaborative online whiteboard platform that allows creative teams to collaborate and work together in real-time from anywhere in the world.
+Miro is a collaborative online whiteboard platform that enables creative teams to work together in real time from anywhere in the world.
 Its users can create, share, and edit visual content like diagrams, flowcharts, wireframes, and mind maps, making it an ideal tool for remote collaboration, brainstorming, and ideation.

-This design project management software offers a wide range of features like sticky notes, voting, commenting, and video conferencing integration to enhance team communication and productivity.
+This design project management software offers a wide range of features, including sticky notes, voting, commenting, and video conferencing integration, to enhance team communication and productivity.

 Pros

-• It allows real-time design collaboration and feedback from team members, enabling smoother workflow.
+• It enables real-time design collaboration and team feedback, streamlining the workflow.

 • Its endless canvas and flexible layout options allow a wide range of design possibilities.